-One of the Uprising’s first projects meant to contribute back to the community is a special project with some (hopefully all) of the original signers of the Agile Manifesto.
-Stay tuned for more details as they are released.
+One of the Uprising’s first projects meant to contribute back to the community was a series of podcasts with almost all of the original signers of the Agile Manifesto.

 Agile Uprising is managed by a board, each member with equal voice and meant to represent the various views of our large community.
 The board regularly meets and is governed by by-laws to ensure the community is properly maintained.

 This network is meant to be dynamic and iterative.
 We have an endless stream of ideas and experiments we look to run, but also look to our members to share feedback.
 Some ideas will not work, others may create a whole new platform!
 The fun is in the experimentation.